 If the UE operating as MBSR receives the MBSRAI field of the Feature authorization indication IE in the CONFIGURATION UPDATE COMMAND message, the UE NAS layer informs the lower layers of the status of MBSR authorization.

 If the CONFIGURATION UPDATE COMMAND message contains the RAT utilization control IE, the UE shall store the received RAT utilization control information and replace the previously stored one, if any, with the newly received RAT utilization control information.
 If the CONFIGURATION UPDATE COMMAND message does not contain the RAT utilization control IE, the UE shall maintain the stored RAT utilization control information if any.
+The UE shall store the RAT utilization control information in a non-volatile memory in the ME as specified in annex C.1.